 TechVentures Facility Overview

-Just eighteen months after the grand opening, TechVentures was filled to near capacity, demonstrating the tremendous demand for such a facility in the region.
+Just eighteen months after the grand opening, TechVentures was filled to near capacity.
+This surge in demand demonstrated the tremendous need for such a facility in the region.

 Ben Franklin TechVentures2